fog/fog/docs/storage/index.markdown

     )
     file.save

+## Backing up your files

+Now you've got a bunch of files in S3: your resume, some code samples, and maybe some pictures of your cat doing funny stuff.
+Since this is all of vital importance, you need to back it up.

+   # copy each file to local disk
+   directory.each_file do |s3_file|
+     File.open(s3_file.key, 'w') do |local_file|
+       local_file.write(s3_file.body)
+     end
+   end

+One caveat: it's tempting to just write `directory.files.each` here, but that only works until you get a large number of files.
+S3's API for listing files forces pagination on you. `directory.each_file` takes pagination into account; `directory.files.each` will only operate on the first page.

+## Sending it out

 Alright, so you (eventually) become satisfied enough to send it off, what is the URL endpoint to your resume?

     puts file.public_url